Exploring Spatial Representation to Enhance LLM Reasoning in Aerial Vision-Language Navigation: Introduction

-Our contributions are summarized as follows: \begin{itemize} \item To our knowledge, we propose the first LLM-based end-to-end framework for the aerial VLN task, facilitating the development of UAV navigators.
-This framework requires no training and no extra low-level action planner, thus allowing for easy integration. \item We propose the Semantic-Topo-Metric Representation (STMR), a unique matrix representation that encompasses topological, semantic, and metric information.
-STMR is designed to significantly enhance the spatial-aware reasoning capabilities of LLMs in outdoor environments. \item Extensive experiments on the aerial VLN task especially in real environments demonstrate that the proposed method outperforms previous state-of-the-art methods by a large margin, establishing a strong baseline for future zero-shot Aerial VLN tasks. \end{itemize}
+Our contributions are summarized as follows: \begin{itemize} \item To our knowledge, we design the first LLM-based training-free framework for the aerial VLN task, facilitating the development of UAV navigators.
+Without an extra action planner, the proposed framework allows for easy integration. \item We propose the Semantic-Topo-Metric Representation (STMR), a unique matrix representation that encompasses topological, semantic, and metric information.
+STMR is designed to enhance the spatial-aware reasoning capabilities of LLMs in outdoor environments. \item Extensive experiments on the aerial VLN task demonstrate that the proposed method outperforms previous state-of-the-art methods by a large margin, establishing a strong baseline for future zero-shot aerial VLN tasks. \end{itemize}